pierre-24/stdlite/docs/build.md

 To build `stdlite` from its sources, you'll need:

 1. A C compiler.
 Currently, both GCC and [clang](https://clang.llvm.org/) are supported.
 2. The [Meson build system](https://github.com/mesonbuild/meson), with a backend (generally [ninja](https://github.com/ninja-build/ninja)).
+This is probably available in you package manager.
-3. A linear algebra backend.
-Currently, either [openblas](https://www.openblas.net/)+lapack or [Intel MKL](https://en.wikipedia.org/wiki/Math_Kernel_Library) are supported.
-To install MKL, see [this link](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-download.html).
+3. A linear algebra backend which provides CBLAS and [LAPACKe](https://netlib.org/lapack/lapacke.html) interfaces for C. Currently, either [openblas](https://www.openblas.net/)+netlib Lapack(e) or [Intel MKL](https://en.wikipedia.org/wiki/Math_Kernel_Library) are supported.
+To install MKL, which seems to provide better performances, see, *e.g.*, [this link](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-download.html).
+Since [LAPACKe is not yet suported by flexiblas](https://github.com/mpimd-csc/flexiblas/issues/2), this option is not available at the moment.
 4. The [HDF5 library](https://github.com/HDFGroup/hdf5) (and its headers), which is most probably available in your favorite distribution package manager.